eramba/automation/Risk_Management_Policy_Template.md

 ### Impact Levels

-Impact reflects the potential effect a risk event could have on **[template: organisation name]**.
+Impact reflects the potential effect a risk event could have within the defined scope.

 | Impact Level | Description | Score |
 |---------------|--------------|-------|
 | **High** | A risk event could cause major disruption to the profitability of the organisation and/or result in serious legal consequences for its executives and shareholders. | 3 |
 | **Medium** | A risk event could cause a noticeable impact to a specific department or service but can be managed without major business disruption. | 2 |
 | **Low** | A risk event has minimal effect on operations or can be easily contained and remediated. | 1 |

-[template: adjust descriptions and examples to align with the organisation’s risk appetite and impact scale.]

 ### Likelihood Levels